wbzyl/nosql-tutorial/lib/views/couchdb-views.markdown

 request to the post document, and a GET request to the view that returns all comments for the post.”

+-->

-## Using the power of view collation
+### Using the power of view collation

-What we'd probably want then would be a way to join the blog post and the various comments together to be able to retrieve them with **a single HTTP request**.
+„What we'd probably want then would be a way to join the blog post and the various comments together to be able to retrieve them with **a single HTTP request**.”

 Rozważmy taki widok: